Bali

 • Are stray dogs in Bali something to worry about?

-• How bad is the burning of trash and rice paddies in Bali for the air quality?
+• How bad is the air quality from burning trash in Bali?

 Laws & local norms